openstack-archive/bareon-allocator/doc/source/architecture.rst

 ~~~~~~~~~~~~~~~~~~

 What if user wants to allocate a size of space based on some different parameter?
-As an example lets consider a size of swap which has to be based on amount of RAM the node has.
+As an example lets consider a size of **swap** which has to be based on amount of RAM the node has.

 .. code-block:: yaml

-    ram: 4096
+    ram: 2048
     disks:
       - id: /dev/disk/by-id/id-for-sda
         path: /dev/disk/by-path/path-for-sda